-Schools may approve special provisions and arrangements for both classroom learning and School-based Assessments to enable students with a disability, impairment or illness to demonstrate what they know, and to participate in classroom learning.
+Schools may approve special provisions and arrangements for both classroom learning and School-based Assessments to enable students affected by disability, illness, impairment or other circumstances to demonstrate what they know, and to participate in classroom learning.
 In some cases, alternative assessment strategies may be needed.

 Decisions on whether to approve school-based provisions must be made by schools.
 The VCAA recognises that school personnel, because of their knowledge of individual students and their circumstances, can sensitively vary the school assessment programs and learning activities to accommodate student circumstances.

 Schools should consult the VCAA if they are unsure about evidence and/or appropriate arrangements.
 The VCAA recommends that schools approve arrangements for classroom learning and School-based Assessments that are consistent with the Special Examination Arrangements likely to be approved by the VCAA.

 Students who are suffering long-term conditions and have not been granted arrangements by the school for classroom learning and School-based Assessments may not be eligible for similar Special Examination Arrangements for these long-term conditions.

 The VCAA requires schools to maintain records of their decisions.

 Students may be eligible for Special Provision for classroom learning and School-based Assessment if their ability to demonstrate achievement is adversely affected by: